AllwineDesigns/serialcraft-arduino/README.md

 Arduino you're using is called a Pololu A-Star Mini LV and it requires installing separate drivers for Windows.
 Follow [these instructions, provided by Pololu](https://www.pololu.com/docs/0J61/6.1).

+After the drivers have been installed, you should be able to select the Arduino Micro or Arduino Leonardo from the Board menu as they use the same chip (ATmega 32U4).
+You can also add a Pololu A-Star 32U4 entry to the Board menu by following the "Arduino add-on" section [here](https://github.com/pololu/a-star).

 ## Install the SerialCraft library

 Download the [SerialCraft Arduino library](https://github.com/CMBSTEAMlab/serialcraft-arduino/archive/master.zip).
 Install the